nariman87/exactspin1/README.md

 # Latest publications employed this package
 None.

-# References used to create this package
+# References used to develop this package
 None.